Research on Universal Design fonts for the visually impaired and the elderly

 (1) Differences from young people

-In the previous research (joint research report vol.1 with Kyushu University ~Evaluation of universal design (Universal Design) fonts~), we focused on the difference in typeface, so we compared the same weight for both young and old people.
-I was.
-At that time, the Text uses medium weight fonts such as R and M.
+In the previous study (Joint Research Report with Kyushu University vol.1 ~Regarding the evaluation of universal design (Universal Design) font~), we emphasized the difference in type faces, so we compared the same weight for both young and elderly people.
+In doing so, Text uses medium-weight fonts such as R and M.

 (2) Recommended fonts

-It assumes the environment set in the experiment.
+It is assumed that the environment set in the experiment is understated.

 ・ Text

-Suppose UD Marugo_Small Marugo_Small BEB or B is good.
-Accordingly, UD Kakugo_Small is also good.
+Suppose UDMarugo_Small BEB or B is good.
+Accordingly, UDKakugo_Small is also good.

 ・ Heading

-UD Kakugo_Small BEB or B is good.
-Accordingly, UD Marugo_Small is also good.
+Suppose UDKakugo_Small BEB or B is good.
+Accordingly, UDMarugo_Small is also good.

 (3) Discriminability

-As expected, the results showed that it was difficult to distinguish characters with small differences, such as dakuten and handakuten.
-I think that it is necessary to try to improve the discriminability in the future.
+As expected, it was difficult to distinguish between characters with small differences, such as turbidity and semi-turbidity.
+I think it is necessary to try to improve the discriminability in the future.

 Experiment details